-- Abstract: An abstract of no more than 200 words summarizes the purpose of the study, key findings and contribution to the current research debate. - The introduction presents your research question and justifies your topic choice by indicating its topicality, theoretical and practical relevance.
+- Abstract: An abstract of no more than 200 words summarizes the purpose of the study, key findings and contribution to the current research debate. - The introduction presents your research question.
 You may hook your readers with some key citations and give a very short summary of the current status in your research field to establish the research gap on which your research question is based.
-At the end of the introduction, please give a short preview of the following structure and the steps you will take towards answering your core question. - In the literature review or theoretical framework of your thesis you need to define important concepts and technical terms before presenting central debates in your field of specialization.
+At the end of the introduction, please give a short preview of the following structure and the steps you will take towards answering your core question.

+- In the literature review or theoretical framework of your thesis you need to define important concepts and technical terms before presenting central debates in your field of specialization.
 If you are working empirically, you develop your research questions or hypotheses based on the literature review. - The methodology section of an empirical thesis needs to justify the chosen research design and transparently describe the research setting, methods of data collection and data analysis. - In the findings section of an empirical thesis, you present, explain and interpret your data.
-This section is typically structured by the study's (sub)objectives. - The discussion section typically contains subsections on theoretical implications, managerial implications, limitations and future research.
-The theoretical implications section elucidates how your research either supports, extends, or challenges current theories, underscoring the significance of your findings within your academic field.
+This section is typically structured by the study's (sub)objectives. - The discussion section is typically contains subsections on theoretical implications, managerial implications, limitations and future research.
+In the theoretical implication section, you interpret existing knowledge from an innovative angle and explain how your work contributes to existing theories.
 Managerial recommendations emphasize the importance of your findings from a practical point of view and develop recommendations for employees, leaders and corporations.
-In the limitations and future research section, you acknowledge shortcomings of your study, defend yourself against potential criticism and present ideas for further advancing your research field. - The conclusion provides a very short "executive summary" of your main findings.
+In the imitations and future research section, you acknowledge shortcomings of your study, defend yourself against potential criticism and present ideas for further advancing your research field. - The conclusion provides a very short "executive summary" of your main findings.
 Consider what you want your readers to remember after having read your thesis.
 Restate the best parts of your contribution in a few sentences to leave a lasting impression.